arbizzle4shizzle/ExpoVotingApp/README.md

 # ExpoVotingApp
-Web application to tally votes for an project exposition.
+Web application to tally votes for a project exposition.